chaoxu/chaoxu.github.io/financial-cn.md

 [^restaurant]: Please [use this referral](https://www.restaurant.com/referfriends/ReferredBy?refextid=f43f5fa8&prti=5157&ext=em_raf).
 I get \$10 gift card, you don't get anything though.
 [^rakuten]: Please [use this referral](https://www.rakuten.com/r/MGCCLX?eeid=28187) and get extra \$10.

 [^1]: [SoFi Money](https://www.sofi.com/share/money/2627476/) is a checking account with a very high APR for a checking account.
 Use my referral link and we both get \$50 after deposit of \$100.
+(You have to be a US person!)
 However, it is a Internet bank.
 If you really need physical services, I was using [chase total checking](https://accounts.chase.com/raf/share/2297938276).
 [^2]: I personally use [US credit card guide](https://www.uscreditcardguide.com) to shop for credit cards.
 [^savings]: You probably want to look at whatever is offering the highest APR.
 Currently [Wealthfront](https://wlth.fr/2hp96Gw) has a pretty good offer.
 [^mint]: If you are like me who only use credit cards, and there are only a few non-credit card purchase.
 Just link [Mint](https://mint.com) to credit cards and do some tracking.
 Track your checking account seperately.
 This is because Mint often can't figure out transfers, and end up saying my budget is crazy high.